When a natural disaster strikes, Regence makes sure you can get your medications

 One less thing to worry about

 Our pharmacy team monitors state and federal websites for state-of-emergency declarations.
-In the last 12 months, FEMA has recorded 29 major disasters, including Hurricanes Maria, Lane, and now Florence.
+While Hurricane Dorian is dominating the headlines now, in the last 12 months, FEMA has recorded dozens of major disasters.
 States are also able to proclaim states of emergency.
 Between state and federal declarations, our team logs about one state of emergency a week.
-As of this writing, the team is tracking 13 natural disasters nationwide.
+As of this writing, the team is tracking two natural disasters nationwide.

 Our team makes it easy for our members to get the medications they need in emergencies.
 Once a state of emergency is declared, Pharmacy Services triggers protocol behind the scenes to let our members fill prescriptions at any pharmacy, even if it’s out of network, and temporarily waive restrictions such as “refill too soon” and pre-authorization for existing prescriptions.
 If any bumps occur in filling a prescription, we reach out to providers to resolve questions or secure any needed authorizations.
 If the provider has also evacuated, our emergency fill process allows for a three-day supply of medications.
 Controlled substances require a different protocol.
 Members can call us, and we will coordinate with their provider on their behalf.